-We’re starting with one of the best movies on the list: Jeff Johnson retraces the iconic 1968 journey into Patagonia originally done by Doug Tomnpkins and Yvon Choulnard (who founded Patagonia).
+We’re starting with one of the best movies on the list: Jeff Johnson retraces the iconic 1968 journey into Patagonia originally done by Doug Tompkins and Yvon Choulnard (who founded Patagonia).

-Professional free-climberes Alex Honnold and Hazel Findlay travel around Africa’s remarkable, death-defying climbing routes.
+Professional freeclimbers Alex Honnold and Hazel Findlay travel around Africa’s remarkable, death-defying climbing routes.

 Robert Redford stars in this adventure movie about a man’s battle for survival against the elements on the open sea after his sailboat is impaled by a rogue shipping container.

 Tom Hanks is stranded on an uninhabited island for four years with Wilson, his volleyball, and well - you know the rest.